Dr. Teresa Stewart | Piano Instructor

 Teresa is an experienced teacher of children as young as age 4, and has a certain flair for working with students who find it difficult to sit still for the duration of a 30-minute lesson.
 But she is equally comfortable with adult students, having founded and directed the Las Vegas Community Concert Band, open exclusively to musicians ages 50 and up.

-In addition to teaching with Lantana Community Music, Teresa is the Director of the Trietsch Orchestra, Artistic Director of the Bells of Trietsch, and a consultant to Desert Winds of Las Vegas.
-She is a member of Texas Music Educators Association, Texas Bandmasters Association, the National Association for Music Education, Woman Band Director International, Sigma Alpha Iota Music Fraternity, and the Society for Ethnomusicology.
+In addition to teaching with Lantana Community Music, Teresa is an adjunct professor for Tarrant County College District and an advisor for students at Harpool Middle School.
+She is a member of Carrollton Music Teachers Association, Texas Music Educators Association, Texas Bandmasters Association, the National Association for Music Education, Woman Band Director International, Sigma Alpha Iota Music Fraternity, and the Society for Ethnomusicology.